 You may get a tattoo on your stretch marks.
 However, whether you need to do it or not depends on several factors.

-Not all scars are equal.
-The tattoo artist needs to evaluate the depth, severity, and texture of your scars before deciding if you should get a tattoo.
+Not all stretch marks are equal.
+The tattoo artist needs to evaluate the depth, severity, and texture of your stretch marks before deciding if you should get a tattoo.

-3. Are The Scars Raised From The Surface?
+3. Are The Stretch Marks Raised From The Surface?

 It is tough to work on raised stretch marks.
 New stretch marks often appear raised from the skin surface.
 In that case, you should let your marks heal and settle down before going for a tattoo.